trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 git push origin v1.0
 ```

-Then download the regenerated release ZIP and upload it as a Zenodo **New version** (later adjustment / update), not as a brand-new unrelated record.
+Then download the regenerated release ZIP and upload it as a Zenodo **New version** (update), not as a brand-new unrelated record.